Yunjingwu/MIKE_data_reduction/README.md

 # MIKE_data_reduction

-## Here's the notes of MIKE reduciton
+## Here're the notes of MIKE reduciton

 ### 0. Install related code:
 Here're the installation steps of some related code.